 Have you noticed ponds of water on the roof?

 Ponding is a common occurrence in flat roofing systems.
 It happens when the water doesn’t drain, and you’ll notice pools of water on the rooftop even in dry conditions.
 One of the best ways to deal with this issue is by installing hoppers which will collect the excess water.
-Your roofing specialist may also advise you to use an automatic pump to remove the water on affected areas in the middle of the roof.
+Your specialist for roofing toronto may also advise you to use an automatic pump to remove the water on affected areas in the middle of the roof.
 To prevent the issue from recurring, check the drains to ensure they’re not blocked.
 Your roofer may also recommend building up the lower areas of the flat roof to stop ponding issues.

 Ensure maintenance is properly done